ddsky/api-league-clients/javascript/docs/FoodApi.md

 let lat = 32.715736; // Number | The latitude to search around.
 let lon = -117.161087; // Number | The longitude to search around.
 let opts = {
-  'query': burger, // String | The search query.
+  'query': "burger", // String | The search query.
   'distance': 5, // Number | The maximum distance of the restaurant in miles around the given location.
   'budget': 25, // Number | The budget in USD for the meal.
   'minRating': 4.4, // Number | The minimum rating of the restaurants in range [0,5].
-  'cuisine': Mexican, // String | The cuisine that the restaurants should support.
+  'cuisine': "Mexican", // String | The cuisine that the restaurants should support.
   'isOpen': true, // Boolean | Whether the restaurants have to be open now.
   'page': 0, // Number | The page of the results.
-  'sort': rating // String | The sort parameter, one of: cheapest, fastest, rating, distance or relevance.
+  'sort': "rating" // String | The sort parameter, one of: cheapest, fastest, rating, distance or relevance.
 };
 apiInstance.searchRestaurants(lat, lon, opts, (error, data, response) => {
   if (error) {